 2020 has been swept away by COVID-19.
 But there’s one thing on the horizon that’s still set to have a big impact on the nation: Brexit.

-The transition period will conclude in December 2020.
+The transition period concluded in December 2020.
 Up until this point, most arrangements between Britain and the EU will be unaffected.
-However, from 1st January 2021 new changes will come info effect.
+However, after 1st January 2021 new changes ca,e info effect.
 So it's imperative you are aware of these changes and how to deal with them.

 Quick jargon buster